 Since we were hiking all day, this seems like a good moment to answer my first question.
 Have the ergonomics changed?
 In short: yes.

 The 5D Mark IV is noticeably lighter than the Mark III—which I didn’t expect—and while it’s still beastly compared to any of the mirrorless options I’ve tried, it’s a very manageable size for a DSLR.
 I carried it and my ThinkTank Retrospective 10 all day and was more annoyed by the bag than the camera (because I wish I had just pocketed the other lens instead of having a mostly-empty bag).

 The weight was perfectly fine with either of the two lenses mounted.
 Not as light as a mirrorless system, obviously, but I wasn’t aching by the time evening fell.

-The screen is also how you interact with the Dual Pixel autofocus technology, which made its debut in earlier camera models and has continued to spread through the line-up.
-Everything you’ve read about it being amazing is true.
+The screen is also how you interact with the Dual Pixel autofocus technology, which made its debut in earlier camera models and has continued to spread.
+Everything you’ve read about how it being amazing is true.
 The speed, accuracy, and confidence of focus in Live View is so much better than what it once was that it’s almost not comparable.
-More than that though: it’s part of a total autofocus package that’s more trustworthy than any mirrorless AF system I’ve tried so far.
+More than that though: it’s part of a total autofocus package that’s more confident, more accurate, and more precise than any mirrorless AF system I’ve tried so far.

 With this technology, Canon effectively gives users the “best of both worlds” in the sense of having the precision and instant-preview of mirrorless phase-detect systems, while also maintaining its refined mirror-based focusing system.
 Both are now at a stage where focus errors are much more likely to be the fault of the user than the camera.